kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	Valindra and I muse what it means to dream
 	/
 	We return to Mayor Sabine of Maghaven
-	And ponder the words of Lucious the Craven
+	And ponder the offer of Lucious the Craven
 	Turning down a reward, we instead inquire
-	To see if she can arrange the meeting required
+	For her to arrange the meeting we require
 	/
 	Lewis and Rem head off to pray
 	Returning with cloak and backwards beret
 	Agnes responds with her choice of the stage
 	We finalize our plans before we engage